bastibe/transplant/README.md

 `matlab.exist('truth')` will not find the `truth` variable.
 Use `matlab.evalin('base', "exist('truth')", nargout=1)` instead in this case.

+If you hit Ctrl-C, the `KeyboardInterrupt` will be applied to both Python and Matlab, stopping any currently running function.
+Due to a limitation of Matlab, the error and stack trace of that function will be lost.

 HOW DOES IT WORK?
 -----------------